10 Funny Vintage Slang Words People Should Start Using Again

 Usage: “Is the President in town or something?
 There’s mutton shunters on every blasted corner!”
-Find out the origins of popular modern slang words.
+If you like vintage words, you’ll also enjoy the origins of popular modern slang words.

 Usage: “Jess forgot all her cash at home, so she’s off juggins-hunting again.”
-Don’t miss these 16 social media slang words you should know.
+Once you’ve mastered these vintage words, don’t miss these 16 social media slang words you should know.

 Etymology: Order an “arf-an-arf” (or “half-and-half”) in a London pub and you’ll receive a malty cocktail of half black beer, half ale.
 Add one more ‘arf of beer to the mix and your mug suddenly runneth over; you, chum, must be arf’arf’an’arf—that is, drunk.

 Usage: “Charlie ordered another Guinness?
 He’s already arf’arf’an’arf!”
 Don’t miss these other British phrases everyone in the world should know.